samhermes/samhermes.github.io/_posts/2018-8-12-preparing-wordpress-theme-gutenberg.markdown

 Now that the fonts are enqueued, we need to use them for the post/page title and other text blocks.
 I created a new Sass file called `block-editor-styles.scss` in the theme, and enqueued it inside of the `halle_block_editor_styles()` function that I used above.

-Taking a cue from the [Gutenberg Handbook](https://wordpress.org/gutenberg/handbook/extensibility/theme-support/#editor-styles), I started with a parent selector of `body.gutenberg-editor-page`, and then nested all of the following styles within.
+Taking a cue from the [Gutenberg Handbook](https://wordpress.org/gutenberg/handbook/extensibility/theme-support/#editor-styles), I started with a parent selector of `body.block-editor-page`, and then nested all of the following styles within.

 ```css
 .edit-post-visual-editor {